-On October 28, 2022, we entered into a first amendment to the loan agreement with First Horizon Bank ("First Horizon") that provides an unsecured revolving credit facility with a maturity date of May 31, 2027, to increase the credit facility from \$50.0 million to \$100.0 million, made certain technical and operational adjustments necessary to implement the one month Term SOFR Rate (as defined in the loan agreement) as the primary interest rate index under the credit facility and added a new asset coverage financial covenant test.
+On October 28, 2022, we entered into a first amendment to the loan agreement with First Horizon Bank ("First Horizon") that provides an unsecured revolving credit facility with a maturity date of May 31, 2027, to increase the credit facility from \$50.0 million to \$100.0 million.
+We made certain technical and operational adjustments necessary to implement the one-month Term SOFR Rate (as defined in the loan agreement) as the primary interest rate index under the credit facility and added a new asset coverage financial covenant test.
 All other material terms and conditions of the credit facility remained unchanged.

 The Company pays a quarterly, non-usage fee under the current loan agreement at a rate per annum equal to between 0.15% and 0.35% of the unused amount under the credit facility.
-The credit facility contains customary representations and warranties, events of default and financial, affirmative and negative covenants for loan agreements of this kind.
+The credit facility contains customary representations and warranties, events of default, and financial, affirmative, and negative covenants for loan agreements of this kind.

 Our ongoing operations have, to date, been funded by a combination of cash flow from operations and borrowings under our credit facility.
-As of December 31, 2023, the Company had \$60.0 million in borrowings outstanding under the credit facility.
-In January 2024, the Company paid \$5.0 million towards its credit facility and retains a balance of \$55.0 million at February 29, 2024.
+As of December 31, 2024, the Company had \$65.0 million in borrowings outstanding under the credit facility.
+Since December 2024, the Company drew net advances of \$5.0 million from its credit facility for a balance of \$70.0 million as of February 28, 2025.

 Changes in interest rates affect the interest paid on indebtedness under our credit facility because the outstanding amounts of indebtedness under our current credit facility are subject to variable interest rates.
-Under our credit facility, the non-default rate of interest is equal to the one-month Term SOFR plus 1.00% or 1.25% per annum, depending on our leverage ratio, for a rate of interest of 6.47% at December 31, 2023.
+Under our credit facility, the non-default rate of interest is equal to the one-month Term SOFR plus 1.00% or 1.25% per annum, depending on our leverage ratio, for a rate of interest of 5.45% as of December 31, 2024.

-As of December 31, 2023, we were in compliance with all covenants under the credit facility.
+As of December 31, 2024, we were in compliance with all covenants under the credit facility.